megseekosh/kid_align/README.md

 # kid_align

-Forced aligners trained on child speech (English, Quechua) Stay tuned for child Spanish aligner
+Forced aligners trained on controlled child speech in English and Quechua, from controlled word list readings

-Dictionary used for training also included.
+Quechua_dict.txt - Example of dictionary used for Quechua training also included.

+Stay tuned for child Spanish aligner.